-- Masks will also be made available/offered at this point.
+- Masks are mandatory and will also be made available/offered at this point.
 Although Federal Govt. advice defines these as unnecessary.

-Passengers will be strongly encouraged to wear masks whilst they are in the bus if social distancing cannot be maintained at 1.5 metres.
+Passengers must wear masks whilst they are in the bus if social distancing cannot be maintained at 1.5 metres.

 - If we are using a venue, this is an opportunity to remind passengers to wash hands with soap and water for 20 seconds before proceeding with the balloon flight.